What is a T cell count?

 - HIV and AIDS

 - cancers that affect the blood or lymph nodes, such as Waldenstrom’s macroglobulinemia, leukemia, and Hodgkin’s disease

-- congenital T cell deficiency in rare cases
+- congenital T cell deficiency, in some rare cases

 Less often, you might have a T cell count that’s higher than normal.
 A high T cell count can be due to: